Topic Hub

 Updates

-Latest Interest Rates News: Updates & Federal Reserve Decisions News
+Latest Interest Rates News

-Guides & Education
+Interest Rates Guides & Education

 Frequently Asked Questions

-How do interest rate changes affect the stock market?
+How do interest rates affect stock markets?

 Interest rate changes have a direct impact on the housing market, as they affect mortgage rates.
 When interest rates rise, mortgage payments become more expensive, reducing the affordability of homes for buyers and potentially lowering housing demand.
 This can lead to slower home price growth or even price declines in some markets.
 Conversely, when rates are lowered, borrowing becomes cheaper, making homes more affordable and stimulating demand in the housing market.
 Interest rate changes also influence investor activity, affecting both residential and commercial real estate markets.